gvacaliuc/elec240website/docs/lab4/experiment_4-3.md

 Breadboard](./organizing-your-breadboard)) and leave it assembled when lab is over.

-1. Look back in your lab notebook to find the value you measured for the output voltage of the dynamic microphone. **Calculate the gain $G$** required to amplify this to a $1 V_{ pp }$ signal.
+1. Look back in your lab report to find the value you measured for the output voltage of the dynamic microphone. **Calculate the gain $G$** required to amplify this to a $1 V_{ pp }$ signal.